Accio/MCBDD/assets/2026/2026-03-hamster.md

 It is clear that pill B is not possible, so the randomly chosen hamster must have been given either Pill A or Pill C.

-The most tricky part of the game is that pill C makes one hamster sleep but not the other, and there is no way we can tell the difference between the two until we given them Pill C. For convenience, let us call the hamster that falls asleep upon treatment with Pill C 'H1' and the one which would have stayed awake 'H2'.
+The most tricky part of the game is that pill C makes one hamster sleep but not the other, and there is no way we can tell the difference between the two until we give them Pill C. For convenience, let us call the hamster that falls asleep upon treatment with Pill C 'H1' and the one which would have stayed awake 'H2'.

 Our observation was that upon being given a pill, a hamster - either H1 or H2 - falls asleep.
 What are the possible scenarios?